Root Cause Analysis of Outliers in Unknown Cyclic Graphs: FURTHER DETAILS ON EXPERIMENTS

 \paragraph{Results broken down by different numbers of root cause.} Figure \ref{fig:more_rcs} again visualizes the results as in the main paper for $p=50$ but broken down by how many root causes are chosen.

-\paragraph{Varying the expected degree.} We expect the performance of both our methods as well as the Z-score baseline to depend heavily on the expected degree of the nodes: The higher the connectivity, the more nodes get infected by the root cause, are therefore anomalous, and have a high Z-score.
+\paragraph{Varying the expected degree.} We expect the performance of both our methods as well as the BARO and Z-Score baselines to depend heavily on the expected degree of the nodes: The higher the connectivity, the more nodes get infected by the root cause, are therefore anomalous, and have a high Z-Score and BARO score.
 In addition, the increased connectivity raises the probability that a node is a parent and descendants of the true root cause at the same time, thereby appearing in the shortlist described in Theorem \ref{thm:outliers_anomalous}.
 Indeed, the performance declines with higher degree as illustrated in Figure \ref{fig:varying_edge_degree_50}.